tahiat/specimin/README.md

 ```

 This should be the result, regardless of whether `Baz` was originally
-defined in the original program or in a library, because Specimin is
+defined in the original program or in a library, because SpecSlice is
 supposed to generate a dependency-free version of the target
 program.
-That said, Specimin does need to respect the specification of
+That said, SpecSlice does need to respect the specification of
 `Baz` - for example, if `Baz` has a superclass other than `Object`, that
 superclass needs to be included, too.
 For example, the result could
 have replaced the contents of `Baz.java` with the following, if that had